sgchun/nps/README.md

 # Test1/Test1.val.5K.phen (validation cohort phenotypes)
 ```

-### Running NPS on test set #1 without parallelization
+## Running NPS on test set #1
-NPS was designed with parallel processing on clusters in mind.
-For this, the algorithm is broken down into multiple steps, and computationally-intensive operations are split by chromosomes and run in parallel.
-For instructions on running it on computer clusters, move onto [SGE](https://github.com/sgchun/nps#running-nps-on-test-set-1-using-sge-clusters) and [LSF](https://github.com/sgchun/nps#running-nps-on-test-set-1-using-lsf-clusters) sections after this.

-For desktop computers, we provide a wrapper script (`run_all_chroms.sh`) to drive SGE cluster jobs sequentially, by processing one chromosome at a time.
-Test set #1 is a small dataset and can be tested on modest desktop computers without parallelization.
-The instructions below are based on the scenario that you will run the test set #1 on a desktop computer.
+Test set #1 is small enough to run on desktop computers (MacOS and Linux are supported) without parallel processing.
+We provide a wrapper script (`run_all_chroms.sh`) to drive cluster jobs sequentially, by processing one chromosome at a time.
+To run Test set #1 on computer clusters, see the instructions for [SGE] and [LSF].

 1. **Standardize genotypes.** The first step is to standardize the training genotypes to the mean of 0 and variance of 1 using `nps_stdgt.job`.
 The first parameter (`testdata/Test1`) is the location of training cohort data, where NPS will find chrom*N*.*DatasetID*.dosage.gz files.
 The second parameter (`Test1.train`) is the *DatasetID* of training cohort.
    ```bash